hmccode/hmccode.github.io/_posts/2016-08-13-mosaic-mobile-apps-content.md

 ### Using a content editor:

-This is still work in progress.
+This is still work in progress!
 The idea is to provide a content editor that should be available in the Mosaic Back office:

 ![Content Editor](http://i.imgur.com/uFEeHgo.png)